alexcasalboni/ssm-cache-python/README.md

 The retry logic shown above can be simplified with the decorator method provided by each `SSMParameter` object.

+The `@param.refresh_on_error` will intercept raised errors (or a specific `error_class`, if given), refresh the parameters values, and attempt to re-call the decorated function.
+Optionally, you can provide a `callback` argument to implement your own logic (in the example below, to create a new db client with the new password).

 ```python
 from ssm_cache import SSMParameter
 from my_db_lib import Client, InvalidCredentials  # pseudo-code